This article has been updated to match the new Azure admin portal – ENJOY!

 - Enable “Use new SAML Authentication Endpoint”

-5. Under SAML 2.0 you can upload the XML you just saved by selecting Upload next to Import Identity Provider Settings
+- Under SAML 2.0 you can upload the XML you just saved from the Azure App and select Upload next to Import Identity Provider Settings

 Directory Services Configuration

-3. Select the User tab at the top and change the user attributes and Base DN as seen in the screenshot below:
+3. Now we need to update the user attribute section.
+Select the User tab at the top and change the user attributes and Base DN as seen in the screenshot below:

 - Change the BASE DN to the following: WAAD